 Three further stories present the everyday world with gentle touches of fantasy: a demonstration of the arbitrariness of social position; a delightful squib on the literary life; and an elegiac tale which is probably Andersen’s last.

 ‘A Story from the Dunes has a musicality as if an ebbing and flowing storm were recounting the narrative, and Andersen dedicated it to the Danish composer Johann Peter Emilius Hartmann.’
 Jackie Wullschlager, Hans Christian Andersen: The Life of a Storyteller

-HANS CHRISTIAN ANDERSEN (1805–75) was born in 1805 in Odense, then the second city of Denmark, the son of a shoemaker and a washerwoman.
+HANS CHRISTIAN ANDERSEN (1805–75) was born in Odense, then the second city of Denmark, the son of a shoemaker and a washerwoman.
 His father died when he was eleven.
 He left home for Copenhagen at the age of fourteen in an unsuccessful attempt at a career on the stage.
 He managed to complete secondary education in his early twenties.
 After early difficulties with social acceptance as a young man, he travelled widely throughout Europe and met and befriended many writers and artists of the day.
 His writings outside the fairy-tale genre include novels, novellas and stories, travelogues, autobiographies and stage works.